Tatiana Loor

-Tatiana Katherine Loor Hidalgo (born June 18, 1991) is an Ecuadorian beauty pageant titleholder who was crowned Miss International Ecuador 2012.
+Tatiana Katherine Loor Hidalgo (born June 18, 1991) is an Ecuadorian model and beauty pageant titleholder who was crowned Miss International Ecuador 2012.
 She also represented her country in the 2012 Miss International pageant and Miss Continente Americano 2012.

-Personal life
+Early life

-Born in Santo Domingo de los Colorados.
-Loor speaks Spanish, Italian and English.
-Her interests are reading and cooking, and she is currently a student of Administration at Universidad Tecnológica Equinoccial.
+Loor was born in Santo Domingo de los Colorados.
+She speaks Spanish, Italian and English.
+Her interests are reading and cooking and she is currently studied Administration at Universidad Tecnológica Equinoccial.